Your staff members have statutory employment rights. They’re set out in law to ensure equal and fair treatment.

-In that, you can explain your company policies along with the start date for your employee, wage, and other essential details.
+In the employment contract, you can then explain your company policies along with the start date for your employee, wage, and other essential details.

 Contractual employee rights

-The terms and conditions in your employment contracts will give employees rights and responsibilities specific to your business.
+The terms and conditions in your company handbook will give employees rights and responsibilities specific to your business.

 The contract may also give your employees rights above and beyond their statutory entitlement.